Students Today, Alumni Tomorrow

 Your Yale story has only just begun!

 - Sign up for YaleMail!
-Shortly after commencement, we’ll invite you to create a branded alumni email account.
+We invite you to create a branded alumni email account.
 (Your student account will be closed after one year; Yale ITS provides instructions on transferring your email archive to YaleMail or another account.)

 Follow us on social media as well.
 Follow @YaleAlumni on Twitter and Instagram now, as well as the Yale Alumni Association on Facebook.
 And after commencement, you can also join the Yale Alumni closed Facebook group.